attogram/ollama-bash-lib/demos/thinking.generate.md

 thinking is on
 # <thinking>
-# Need to list 10 things about Bash, each on separate line.
-Keep simple, but can be varied.
-Not too short?
-Just list.
-No extra commentary.
-Provide 10 lines.
+# User expects: "list 10 things about bash, 1 per line".
+Likely they want 10 distinct facts about Bash.
+Provide each on its line.

+We need to respond with 10 lines.
+No numbering?
+Could be bullet but keep one per line.
+We'll just list them.
+Use brief sentences.
+Ensure no duplicates.
+Let's produce.
 # </thinking>

-1. Bash stands for "Bourne Again Shell," a Unix shell and command language.
-2. It is the default login shell on many Linux distributions and macOS.
+Bash is the default shell on most Linux distributions.
-3. Bash supports scripting features like variables, loops, conditionals, and functions.
-4. It includes command history and line‑editing capabilities via GNU Readline.
-5. Bash can perform filename globbing (wildcards) and brace expansion.
+It interprets both interactive and script-based commands.
+Bash supports brace expansion, e.g., `echo a{b,c}` outputs `ab ac`.
+Process substitution with `<(command)` lets you use command output as a file.
+Command substitution with `$(command)` captures output into a variable.
-6. It has an associative array type (hash table) introduced in Bash 4.0.
+It provides associative arrays (hash tables) in Bash 4.0+.
-7. Bash allows process substitution, enabling the output of one command to be used as a file input for another.
-8. It supports arithmetic evaluation using `$(( ... ))` syntax.
-9. Bash can execute external programs and pipe their output between commands.
-10. You can customize Bash with environment files like `.bashrc`, `.profile`, and `.bash_profile`.
+`set -e` causes a script to exit on any command returning a non‑zero status.
+Bash includes built‑in support for job control (`&`, `fg`, `bg`, `Ctrl‑Z`).
+The `source` (or `.`) command runs another script in the current shell context.
+Bash’s `readarray` (or `mapfile`) efficiently loads lines from a file into an array.